nerdify/dbml-parser/README.md

 # dbml-parser

-DSLDBScheme is an attempt to create an agnostic standalone parser compatible with [DBML - Database Markup Language ](https://www.dbml.org/home/).
+dbml-parser is an attempt to create an agnostic standalone parser compatible with [DBML - Database Markup Language ](https://www.dbml.org/home/).
 > This a pretty much a work in progress and not all feature of dbdiagram.io are supported --- yet ;)